 Survivor benefits are difficult to understand and frankly, may not be thought of very often.
 However, that could be a mistake.
 Not choosing a beneficiary in the case that something happens to you may cause delays in the distribution of benefits.
 This could cause undue hardships to loved ones that you leave behind.
-In this two-part series, we’ll explain which survivor benefits are available and how they can affect your loved ones.
-This post will focus on which survivor benefits are available and the eligibility of them.
+This guide explains which survivor benefits are available, the eligibility requirements, and the amounts your loved ones can expect to receive.

 For current federal employees, survivor benefits are automatic.
 In the case that you die while employed, your beneficiaries will receive the benefits.
 On the other hand, for retirees, benefits must be elected at retirement.
 Children’s benefits are automatic in all cases.